Rigorous Maximum Likelihood Estimation for Quantum States: Introduction

 Specifically, we assume the target state is low-rank or at least well-approximated by a low-rank state, and use the Burer-Monteiro (BM)~\cite{burer2005local} technique to parameterize the positive semidefinite density matrix as $\mat{U}\mat{U}^\dagger$, thus automatically enforcing the positive semi-definiteness (PSD) constraint, where $\mat{U}$ is a rectangular matrix of rank much lower than the dimension of the density matrix.
 This procedure is inherently more scalable as it eliminates the need for any eigenvalue decomposition, which would scale as $\mathcal{O}(d^3)$.
 Such BM approaches for QST have been proposed before, but either under unrealistic assumptions on the measurements~\cite{becker2013randomized} and/or without provable guarantees, and usually only for the least-squares objective which does not properly consider statistical uncertainty from Born's rule.

-In contrast, we show that the Lagrangian associated with the non-convex maximum-likelihod estimation (MLE) with the BM reformulation can be made unconstrained where the dual variable associated with the unit-norm constraint can be determined {\em a priori}.
-We also show that the optimization error of the proposed non-convex MLE objective can be bounded by a computationally tractable estimate.
-We solve the non-convex optimization problem using first-order methods such as L-BFGS and accelerated gradient descent.
-Our experimental results confirm that the optimization error is indeed upper bounded for our proposed setup and that our method is comparable to the best existing state-of-the-art solvers in moderate regimes, and our method is the only applicable solver for $n \ge 18$ qubits without resorting to the MPS assumption.
+We now briefly outline the contributions and provide a summary of our results.
+To begin with, we show that the Lagrangian associated with the non-convex maximum-likelihood estimation (MLE) with the BM reformulation can be made unconstrained where the dual variable associated with the unit-norm constraint can be determined {\em a priori}.
+This fact substantially reduces the difficulty of the optimization and enables a well-structured approach, as opposed to relying solely on heuristic strategies.
+Furthermore, we show that the optimization error of the proposed non-convex MLE objective can be upper bounded by a computationally tractable quantity that depends on the current feasible estimate and the derivative of the likelihood function evaluated at this estimate.
+This result provides theoretical guarantees on the quality of the solution of our approach.

+Our numerical simulations confirm that the optimization error remains consistently upper bounded in practice, aligning with the theoretical analysis.
+Moreover, in moderate system sizes, our method achieves performance comparable to the best existing state-of-the-art solvers.
+Finally, we demonstrate both analytically and computationally that our low-memory method has reduced computational complexity, scaling only log-linearly with the system size $d$, making it the only applicable solver for $n \geq 18$ qubits, enabling full recovery of quantum states with specific structure.